 On a cold winter day a mysterious stranger shows up at the Witting Farm.
 He is John Witting, the father of Jacob Witting who abandoned Jacob and his mother when Jacob was little.
 Jacob is very hurt by what his father did to him many years ago that he won't have anything to do with him to which his wife Sarah must do everything to bring Jacob and his father back together again for the sake of Jacob and his three children Anna, Caleb, and Casey who love their grandfather very much.
 Written by

 This movie stars Jack Palance and Christopher Walken as father and son.
 Both have played 1-time only Batman villains responsible for the "birth" of original Batman villains.
-Palance was in "Batman," where he was responsible for The Joker.
-Walken was in "Batman Returns," where he was responsible for Catwoman.
+Palance was in weekly series, Batman (1966) where he was responsible for The Joker.
+Walken was in Batman Returns (1992) where he was responsible for Catwoman.
 See more »

 17 of 17 people found this review helpful.